JGCRI/tethys/docs/source/getting_started.rst

 .. note:: Although the download is 2.1 GB, the extracted data will require around **9.6 GB** of storage space.

-Once extracted, change the paths in "config.ini" to point to the relevant files and directories on your machine.
+Once extracted, change the paths in *config.ini* to point to the relevant files and directories on your machine.

 Run
 -----------------------------------